-Joseph is also a Research Fellow at United Nations Global Pulse, an innovation initiative of the United Nations (UN) to harness emerging technologies for humanitarian development and part of the Executive Office of the UN Secretary-General.
+Joseph is currently a Researcher at United Nations Global Pulse, an innovation initiative of the United Nations (UN) to harness emerging technologies for humanitarian development and part of the Executive Office of the UN Secretary-General.
 Through his research at UN Global Pulse, Joseph has worked on projects involving the UN Department for Political and Peacebuilding Affairs (UNDPPA), the UN High Commissioner for Refugees (UNHCR), UN Peacekeeping (UNP), the UN Office for the Coordination of Humanitarian Affairs (UNOCHA) and UNOSAT, the UN’s satellite program.
 His work at UN has included: developing Artificial Intelligence (AI) methods for automating satellite image analysis for mapping refugee camps, damage assessment and flood detection; helping UN field missions understand political sentiment in social media posts; assessing the risks of automated text generation; and investigating the human rights implications of AI.
 Joseph has spoken widely on the use of AI in the humanitarian sector, and has served as Track Chair for the AI for Social Good workshop at NeurIPS, the most widely attended AI conference, and Senior Program Chair for the Social Impact Track at AAAI 2020.

-In addition, Joseph is a Doctoral Researcher at the Institute for Particle Physics Phenomenology, the UK national particle physics research laboratory and part of Durham University, working on approximating high precision calculations for complex particle collision processes at CERN using Machine Learning.
+Joseph recently completed his doctorate at the Institute for Particle Physics Phenomenology, the UK national particle physics research laboratory and part of Durham University, working on approximating high precision calculations for complex particle collision processes at CERN using Machine Learning.
 He is also an affiliate of the Institute for Data Science at Durham University, where he conducts research on applications of AI to a variety of real-world problems.